 The next philosophy adopted by TMII is intelligence through the implementation of digital platforms, representing Indonesia in the future.

 “We can see the modernity of our nation, where everything is technology-driven.
-We start with ticketing, and there will be a fully digital scene later,” said the minister.
+We start with ticketing, and there will be a fully digital views later,” said the minister.

 The last one is the cultural philosophy where TMII becomes a tourist destination that represents the diversity of Indonesian cultures.